phptuts/codingwithnoah/summer-camp/day-2/rgb-led-strip/index.md

 layout: page
 title: RGB Leds
 excerpt: "How to control a rbg led light strip."
-modified: 2018-06-13
+modified: 2018-06-15
 ---

 ## Objective

 To learn about how to create colors with rgb model and how to control an rgb light strip.
-The campers we'll also get more practice with loops.
+The students we'll also get more practice with loops.

 ## Kit